quicwg/multipath/draft-ietf-quic-multipath.md

 limits the number of concurrent paths.
 However, unless NAT rebinding ({{Section 7.8. of QUIC-TRANSPORT}}) is a nonconcern, endpoints SHOULD refrain from using all available Connection IDs to actively open additional paths.
-This is because spare Connection IDs are need to respond to unintentional migration events.
+This is because spare Connection IDs are needed to respond to unintentional migration events.